Deltoid Muscle Strain

 - Grade 1 - a minor tear of the muscle (10% of the muscle fibers).
 You may be able to continue your activity because the pain is minor twinge in your shoulder.
 The shoulder muscle feels achy and tightness for two to five days after the injury, recovery for healing is 7 to 10 days.

-- Grade 2 - partial tearing of the deltoid muscle (90% of the muscle fibers).
+- Grade 2 - partial tearing of the deltoid muscle (over 50% of the muscle fibers).
 You will feel sharp pain and minor to moderate swelling of your shoulder.
 Lifting your arm to the front, side or back and carrying a small load (carrying a bag of groceries) will cause pain and may be difficult to do.
 The shoulder muscle feels achy and tightness for a least a week after the injury, recovery for healing within about 4 to 6 weeks

 - Grade 3 - complete tearing of over 90% of the deltoid muscle or rupture.
 This is the most painful of all the grades of shoulder deltoid pain, causing immediate severe pain, considerable bruising and swelling in the shoulder.
 A slight flex of the muscle might produce a bulge.
 You may not able to use your arm for daily activities, achy, tightness for about 30 to 35 days, recovery for healing within about three to four months.